DevoidSloth/claude-tools/README.md

 - [Bklieger/Claude-React-Jumpstart](https://github.com/Bklieger/Claude-React-Jumpstart) for the original inspiration and guide.
 - The Anthropic team for creating Claude AI.
 - The creators and maintainers of React, Vite, Tailwind CSS, Shadcn UI, and Lucide React.

+## Support

+If you encounter any issues or have questions, please file an issue on the [GitHub repository](https://github.com/your-username/claude-tools/issues).

+Happy coding with Claude Tools!